Marie Neurath: With ISOTYPE in West Africa

+Retirement

 After her retirement in 1971, she gave the working material of the Isotype Institute to the University of Reading, where it is housed in the Department of Typography & Graphic Communication as the Otto and Marie Neurath Isotype Collection.
 Thereafter she devoted much energy to establishing a record of Otto Neurath’s life and work, and editing and translating his writings.
 She died in London in 1986.